-Cosigner release occurs when a student loan lender allows the cosigner to be released of any obligation and ties to a loan.
+Student loan cosigner release occurs when a student loan lender allows the release of the cosigner of any obligation and ties to a private loan.

-Cosigning a student loan impacts your credit, and it also makes you equally responsible for paying off the debt.
-If the borrower doesn’t pay, the cosigner is expected to make the payments.
-If a borrower misses a payment, it impacts the cosigner’s credit, too.
+Cosigning a student loan impacts your credit history, and it also makes you equally responsible for the repayment of the student loan debt.
+If the borrower doesn’t make on-time payments, the cosigner is expected to make the payments.
+If a borrower misses a monthly payment, it impacts the cosigner’s credit, too.

-Being a cosigner on a student loans appears on your credit report.
-Carrying that debt makes your debt-to-income ratio higher, which could make it more difficult to purchase or refinance a home and qualify for credit cards and auto loans.
+Being a cosigner on a student loan appears on your credit report.
+Carrying that debt makes your debt-to-income ratio higher, which could also impact eligibility to purchase or refinance a home and qualify for credit cards and auto loans.

 How to Qualify for a Cosigner Release

 For these reasons, many cosigners like the idea of a student loan lender offering cosigner release.
-Every lender has different requirements for how a cosigner can be released from a loan.
+Every lender has different requirements for releasing a cosigner from a loan.
 These may include:

 - The borrower satisfies the income and credit requirements